-Five competencies that are generally agreed to be core to Social & Emotional Learning (SEL) included in the lessons.
+Five competencies that are generally agreed to be core to Social & Emotional Learning (SEL) are included in the 'Big Talks for Little People' lessons.

-The lessons seek to develop in children skills that promote:
+The lessons seek to develop skills in children that promote:

-- Self-awareness accurately assessing one's feelings, interests, values, and strengths; maintaining a well-grounded sense of self confidence. - Self-management regulating one's emotions to handle stress, control impulses, and persevere in overcoming obstacles; goals; expressing emotions appropriately. - Social awareness being able to take the perspective of and empathize with others; recognizing and appreciating individual and group similarities and differences; recognizing and using family, school, and community resources; walking in someone else's shoes. - Relationship skills establishing and maintaining healthy and rewarding relationships based on cooperation; resisting inappropriate social pressure; preventing, managing, and resolving interpersonal conflict; seeking help when needed; developing and maintaining friendships.
+- Self-awareness accurately assessing one's feelings, interests, values, and strengths; maintaining a well-grounded sense of self confidence. - Self-management regulating one's emotions to handle stress, control impulses, and persevering in overcoming obstacles; goals; expressing emotions appropriately. - Social awareness being able to take the perspective of and empathise with others; recognizing and appreciating individual and group similarities and differences; recognizing and using family, school, and community resources; walking in someone else's shoes. - Relationship skills establishing and maintaining healthy and rewarding relationships based on cooperation; resisting inappropriate social pressure; preventing, managing, and resolving interpersonal conflict; seeking help when needed; developing and maintaining friendships.